kpuda/Microservices/SpringDockerMicroservice/README.md

 In order to run project you need to have Docker and Maven installed (and added to environment variables - to be abble to use it from command line).
 <h1>How to</h1>
 First You have to generate .jar files for every microservice (db and rest ones).<br><br>

+    in SpringDockerMicroservice directory execute this command:

+    mvn clean compile

 If .jar files are generated in both services You should access db.microservice directory and execute command

     docker build -t spring-microservice-db .